Juliana of Nicomedia: Later history

-The veneration of Saint Juliana of Nicomedia became very widespread, especially in the Netherlands.
-She became known as the patron saint of sickness.
+Devotion to Saint Juliana of Nicomedia became very widespread, persisting especially in the Netherlands.
+She became known as the patron saint of the sick.

-At the beginning of the 13th century her remains were transferred to Naples.
+Early in the 13th century, her remains were transferred to Naples.
 The description of this translation by a contemporary writer is still extant.

+Veneration

-The feast of the saint is celebrated in the Latin Church on 16 February, in the Greek on 21 December.
+The feast of the saint is celebrated in the Catholic Church on 16 February; and in the Greek Orthodox Church on 21 December.

-Since her Acts describe the conflicts which she is said to have with the devil, she is represented in pictures with a winged devil whom she leads by a chain.
-She is also shown enduring various tortures or fighting a dragon.
+Since her Acts describe her conflicts with Satan, she is often depicted with a winged devil whom she leads by a chain.
+Other images show her enduring various tortures, or fighting a dragon.
+In the church of St Mary in Martham there is a medieval stained-glass depiction.
+In the church of St Andrew at Hempstead, near Holt, Norfolk, her effigy appears on a medieval rood screen.
+The church of St Mary at North Elmham contains an image of St Juliana on the rood screen.

 St. Juliana is the subject of an Anglo-Saxon poem, believed to have been written by Cynewulf in the eighth century.
+This features an extended dialogue between Juliana and the demon she restrained.